We’ve got all the details on when the PS5 is going to be back in stock

 When will PS5 restock in the UK?

 - Game: Out of stock.
-Last restock took place in-store on 21 June
+Last restock was on 8 July at 10am

-- AO.com: Out of stock
+- AO.com: Out of stock.
+Last restock was on 7 July at 10am

 - Amazon: Out of stock.
-Last restock occurred on 29 June
+More stock rumoured to drop between 13-21 July

-- John Lewis & Partners: Out of stock
+- John Lewis & Partners: Out of stock.
+More rumoured to drop between 12-16 July at 7am

 - Asda: Out of stock.
-The last drop took place on 22 June
+More stock rumoured to drop between 12-16 July

 - Currys: Out of stock